This question, are car brokers worth it gets asked often. Should I use an Auto broker (otherwise known as a Car Broker)?

 The truth is, no-one can get any better of a deal than you can get yourself if you know what they know and do what they do.

-Can an auto broker save you money?
-Can our car concierge service save you money?
+Can the YCBA car concierge service save you money?

-Will an auto broker find exactly what I cannot find myself?
+Will an auto broker find the vehicle I cannot find myself?

 You might call an auto broker if you want to find a vehicle at an auction.
 Here, an auto broker can go to the auction and purchase the vehicle for you.
 They will then mark it up and sell it to you.
 That service can be valuable if they can find you a vehicle you would otherwise have no other access to or find a used car you want.